alttch/pptop/README.md

 * Injection into running processes requires *gdb* (present in almost all Linux distributions)
 * Only Linux systems are currently supported
+* Only connection to Python 3 processes is supported, as ppTOP uses pickle 3 protocol for data exchange

 ## Features